pmallari/SuicideRates/README.md

 # SuicideRates
-Finding patterns and trends in suicide data
+A beginner data exploration on suicide data provided in [Kaggle](https://www.kaggle.com/russellyates88/suicide-rates-overview-1985-to-2016).
+The goal is to find meaningful patterns and trends on suicide data from 1985 to 2016.

 Key insights that were found:
 - Global rate of suicide is decreasing